Collision Repair Education Foundation Announces 2024 Executive Committee - CollisionWeek

-PartsTrader’s Brenda Hogan named Chair, two new board members welcomed.
+PartsTrader’s Brenda Hogen named Chair, two new board members welcomed.

 The Collision Repair Education Foundation (CREF) introduced its newly appointed Executive Committee, which consists of seven industry professionals who are dedicated to supporting the future of the industry through engagement with collision schools and students.
 The Foundation announced Brenda Hogen (PartsTrader) has been named to the position of Chair for 2024, and CREF is also happy to welcome two new Board members: Mark Allen (Audi America) and Chris Dewes (PPG).